Skip to content

 • DesktopHero runs offline and exports STLs without a subscription, which matters if you own a 3D printer.

-• MyMiniFactory has the strictest printability checks among the STL marketplaces we surveyed.
+• MyMiniFactory runs one of the strictest printability checks among the major STL marketplaces.

 • Cults3D averages 30 to 40 percent lower prices than direct studio stores for licensed designs.